yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

       ```
 3. If the sfAgent is not installed in your vm, then follow the below steps. <br/>

    a.
-Give SF_PROJECT_NAME, SF_APP_NAME, and SF_PROFILE_KEY as the environment variables.
+Give `SF_PROJECT_NAME`, `SF_APP_NAME`, `SF_PROFILE_KEY` as the environment variables.

    b.
-Make sure that the project and the application are created in the SnappyFlow server.
+Make sure that the project and the app are created in the SnappyFlow server.

    c.
-Add the following entries in the settings.py file.
+Add the following entries in the `settings.py` file.

-   1. Add import statement
+   1. Add the import statement.

       ```python
       from sf_apm_lib.snappyflow import Snappyflow
       import os
       ```

-   2. Add the following entry in `INSTALLED_APPS` block
+   2. Add the following entry in `INSTALLED_APPS` block.

       ```python
       'elasticapm.contrib.django'
       ```

-   3. Add the following entry in `MIDDLEWARE`
+   3. Add the following entry in `MIDDLEWARE` block.

       ```python
       'elasticapm.contrib.django.middleware.TracingMiddleware'
       ```

-   4. Add this entry for instrumenting Django app
+   4. Add the following source code to integrate the Django app to the SnappyFlow.

       ```python
       try: